darron/sysadvent-docker/Article.md

 Now let's do something useful.
 ----------

-Let's tell the octohost server cluster to:
+Let's tell the Docker server cluster to:

 1. Compile a git repo.
 2. Push it to the Docker INDEX